Inclusion & Diversity at DHG and Beyond

 In honor of Black History Month, DHG’s African American Network (AAN) Common Interest Group recently asked team members across the firm’s footprint to write messages about what Inclusion and Diversity means to them.
 Continue reading as members of the AAN share their own thoughts on the topic and why they were passionate about forming the AAN in both Atlanta and Charlotte.

 How did you first get the idea for the African American Network and how have you grown it over time?

 Horace Jenkins (Manager): When I first started working at DHG, I knew right away that I wanted to be a part of something big and to create a common connection with people at the firm who looked like me.
 When we brought the idea to leadership, they immediately jumped on board and everyone from the top down was very supportive.
 We launched our group in the Atlanta office in December 2016.
 At one of our first meetings, we conducted a whiteboard session with office participants to map out the needs and what we envisioned the group could provide to the entire firm.
-We worked very closely with Nicole Andrews (Manager of Inclusion and Diversity) to create a mission and vision for the group to help guide our overarching strategy.
+We worked very closely with Nicole Andrews (former Manager of Inclusion and Diversity) to create a mission and vision for the group to help guide our overarching strategy.
 We knew every step would help build an environment that is inclusive and welcoming of everyone.

 Veronica Bell (Senior Consultant): First, it was about having open communication with our team members about their desires for an inclusive environment at DHG.
 The initial support and participation was overwhelming, and it helped to inspire others to spread the word about the AAN in Charlotte.
 The Atlanta office had already built the framework and foundation for the AAN.
 The expansion was really about what employees in the Charlotte market wanted to see in terms of increasing diversity in recruitment, retention, and career development.